 It is a pleasure to follow the hon.
 Member for Leicester West (Liz Kendall).

 Two years ago, Greater Manchester became the first region in the country to have devolved control over its health and social care services, with a significant budget of £6 billion.
 My constituency sits in the Stockport Council area, which is one of the 10 local authorities in the combined local authority.
 Greater Manchester is home to almost 3 million people, with a thriving economy bigger than that of Northern Ireland or Wales, yet life expectancy ranks among the lowest in the country, and figures vary significantly across the 10 boroughs of the region.
 There are differences even at ward level.
 For instance, in Bramhall South and Woodford in my constituency, men and women live 12.4 years longer than someone living only 5 miles across the borough in Brinnington and Central.

 The rising number of older people across the country means that there will be a greater need for health and social care support in both the short and long term, and we have to approach this in different ways.
-In his speech last week, Mayor of Greater Manchester, Andy Burnham, indicated that a unique opportunity for the region is
+In his speech last week, the Mayor of Greater Manchester, Andy Burnham, indicated that a unique opportunity for the region is

 “to integrate health with everything—early years, education, community safety, housing and employment.”

 Successive Governments have long argued for that, and only recently are this Government the ones that are tackling it.